eduvpn/documentation/release/README.md

     $ git pull

-And then, run the build scripts again, see above.
+And then, run the build script(s) again, see above.
 This should add any new packages in `${HOME}/repo` as well as put them in the generated tarball.

 # Configuration